Name that Medical Diagnosis

 100

-Your client who is diagnosed with Somatic Symptom Disorder, keeps stating they are in pain and need stronger pain medication, how do you respond?
+Your client who is diagnosed with Somatic Symptom Disorder, keeps stating they are in pain and needs stronger pain medication.
+What is important for the nurse to identify and help the patient with?

 100